leonardoventurini/helene/README.md

 client.subscribe('event')
 ```

-You can now listen to that even in the client app:
+You can now listen to that event in the client app:

 ```js
 client.on('event', console.log)